nanarocha14/-data-engineering/Data Viz/Understanding Data Visualization/visualizingDistributions.md

 ## Introduction

-There's three ways of getting insights:
+There are three ways of getting insights:

 - Calculating summary statistics, like mean, median and standard deviation
 - Running models like linear regression